The Europeans (1979 film)

 The Europeans is a 1979 British Merchant Ivory film, directed by James Ivory, produced by Ismail Merchant, and with a screenplay by Ruth Prawer Jhabvala, based on Henry James's novel The Europeans (1878).
 It stars Lee Remick, Robin Ellis, Tim Woodward and Lisa Eichhorn.
 It was the first of Merchant Ivory's triptych of Henry James adaptations.
 It was followed by The Bostonians in 1984 and The Golden Bowl in 2001.

 The plot follows the interaction between two European siblings and their American cousins.
-Facing hard times in Europe, Eugenia, a Baroness by marriage, and her younger artistic brother arrived for the first time in New England in the 1850s to meet their wealthy maternal uncle and their three cousins, the Wentworths.
+Facing hard times in Europe, Eugenia, a baroness by marriage, and her younger, artistic brother arrived for the first time in New England in the 1850s to meet their wealthy maternal uncle and their three cousins, the Wentworths.
 Their bohemian sophistication and alien ways dazzle some of their puritanical American relations and arouse suspicion in others.

-The Europeans was the first of Merchant Ivory's period dramas, the genre for which they would become best known.
-Made on a modest budget, it nonetheless featured lavish costumes and sets, with top actors portraying genteel characters who suffer from disillusionment and tragic entanglements.
+The Europeans was the first of Merchant Ivory's period dramas, the genre for which they became best known.
+Despite being on a modest budget, it featured lavish costumes and sets.

 Plot

 The Wentworths are a prosperous family living in an estate in a suburb of Boston in the 1850s.
 The family consists of the dour father, Mr. Wentworth, and his three adult children: Gertrude, Charlotte, and Clifford.
 Their quiet existence is shaken by the unexpected arrival of almost forgotten relatives from Europe.
 The Europeans are Felix Young and his older sister Eugenia Münster who are cultured, witty and broke.
 Felix is interested in painting while Eugenia, sophisticated and alluring, is a baroness as the morganatic wife of a minor German prince.

 On his arrival at the Wentworths' state, Felix first meets Gertrude, the nonconformist Wentworth daughter, who is shirking attendance at church and reading romantic literature instead.
-After introducing himself, he stays over for dinner while she is soon intrigued and enchanted by her cousin.
-The next day Eugenia pays them a visit and meets not only the four Wentworths but also Robert Acton and his sister Lizzie who are the Wentworths' cousins by another side of their family.
+After introducing himself, he stays for dinner while she is soon intrigued and enchanted by her cousin.
+The next day, Eugenia pays them a visit and meets the four Wentworths as well as Robert Acton and his sister Lizzie who are the Wentworths' cousins by another side of their family.
 Eugenia drops backhanded compliments to the befuddled silence of the modest, straightlaced Wentworths.
 Robert and his sister are cautious and suspicious of Eugenia’s intentions.
 After Felix and Eugenia have left, the family debates what to do.
-Since they are relatives, Mr. Wentworth puts them up in a neighboring cottage on his property.
+Because they are relatives, Mr. Wentworth puts them in a neighboring cottage on his property.
 Felix installs his art studio there and suggests making a portrait of his uncle.
 Mr. Wentworth declines, but Felix continues to paint Gertrude.
 Felix wonders why his American relatives seem so little concerned for the pleasures of life, living by strict standards, seeming not to think of their own individual happiness.